python-attrs/attrs/docs/examples.rst

     >>> o.x
     1

-Check out :ref:`converters` for more details.
+Check out `converters` for more details.

 .. _metadata: